-The goal of any company is to grow and make money.
-The goal to become a hot platform is something different.
-And if you want to become a hot platform, grow and make money while you compete with Amazon Alexa and Google Assistant, ….. well, then there are many question marks to answer and most people would say: you must be either very rich or out of your mind to enter this business field.
+The goal of every company is to grow and make money.
+The goal to become a hot platform is something else.
+And if you want to become a hot platform, grow and make money while you compete with Amazon Alexa and Google Assistant, ….. well, then there are many question marks to answer to and most people would say: you must be either very rich or out of your mind to enter this business field.
 But we did and today we are happy and proud to be prepared for market entry in 2019.
 We have many reasons to believe that the timing is perfect for gigaaa AI assistant to be recognized as a serious alternative to Alexa and Google Assistant with a great perspective to grow and make money.
-A song by Rod Stewart from the 70´s goes through my mind and he tells it like this:
+A song by Rod Stewart from the 70's goes through my mind and he tells it like this:

 “If you want my body and you think I’m sexy, Come on, sugar, tell me so

 If you really need me, just reach out and touch me, Come on, honey, tell me so”😊